UKFELs/puffinDocs/sections/overview.md

 To build from source, Puffin uses CMake and SciMake to detect the relevant packages on your machine and generate a Makefile.

-See here for more info.

 ## How to Run

-Once installed, Puffin must be invoked with MPI, passing it the main input file (see section ), here called main.in
+Once installed, Puffin must be invoked with MPI, passing it the main input file (see section ), here called main.in:

 `mpirun -np 2 puffin main.in`